Innovations

 Adaptive-Traction MREs

-3D-printed magnetorheological elastomers whose grip increases under body weight — a passive, battery-free anti-slip material.
+A 3D-printed elastomer whose iron microstructures are magnetically aligned during printing, then grip harder under body weight — passive, battery-free traction with no power in use.
 First application: a prosthetic-foot sole that grips on wet surfaces like the shower.

 Research prototype